-Existing law provides public schools and community colleges the discretion to offer paid leave for pregnancy-related absences and to set their own rules and regulations for such leave.
-This bill will require public schools and community colleges to provide up to 14 weeks of paid leave for employees who need to be absent due to pregnancy, miscarriage, childbirth, termination of pregnancy, or recovery from these conditions.
+Existing law provides public schools and community colleges with the discretion to offer paid leave for pregnancy-related absences and to set their own rules and regulations for such leave.
+This bill would require public schools and community colleges to provide up to 14 weeks of paid leave for employees who need to be absent due to pregnancy, miscarriage, childbirth, termination of pregnancy, or recovery from these conditions.
 This paid leave, not be deducted from any other leaves of absence available, can start before and continue after childbirth if the employee is actually disabled by these conditions.
-Part-time employees are eligible for the same paid leave benefits as full-time employees, with leave calculated based on their average hours worked.
-For example, if a part-time employee works 20 hours per week (half of a full-time schedule), they would be entitled to half of the 14 weeks of paid leave, which equates to 7 weeks of leave at their part-time hours.
+Part-time employees are eligible for 14 weeks of paid leave, with the number of hours per week based on their normally scheduled hours or average weekly pay in the period prior to the leave.

-In addition, this bill will ensure that employees on this leave continue to receive their group health coverages at the same level as if they were not on leave.
+In addition, this bill will ensure that employees on this leave continue to receive their group health coverage at the same level as if they were not on leave.
 Notably, this bill also removes any additional eligibility requirements, such as minimum hours worked or length of service, making it easier for employees to access this benefit.

-Status: Pending in the Assembly Education and Higher Education Committees.
+Status: Pending in the Assembly Higher Education Committee.